 Supporting the goals

-The Big Climb will provide much needed income to guides and porters in the Kilimanjaro region.
-Countries and service providers are suffering due to lack of tourism.
+The Big Climb will provide much needed income to guides and porters in the Kilimanjaro and Everest regions.
+Countries and service providers are suffering due to lack of tourism during the Covid19 pandemic.

-10 Kenyan and Tanzanian youth have been sponsored to do the climb.
+10 Kenyan and Tanzanian youth are annually sponsored to do the climb.
 They will all undergo a leadership and mentorship program.